 My child has never taken dance classes before.
 Can he/she still audition?
 Yes!
 Please do!
 As stated above, we want every child to have the opportunity to excel.
 Some students may not have much experience (or any at all) in dance, and that is why we have chosen to offer different teams to accommodate different ability and experience levels.

-My child can’t make it to the April audition dates!
+My child can’t make it to the May audition dates!
 Will there be more opportunities to audition?
-Yes – we will be scheduling more auditions for June and August.
+Yes – we will be scheduling more auditions August.
 However, we would like to keep classes relatively small so that each child can get more individualized attention.
 This means that, although no one will be cut based on their audition, we will need to cap the classes at a certain point to keep them small.
 We recommend that you attend the earliest audition date that you possibly can to ensure a spot on the team.
 You are also welcome to attend auditions at a different studio if you are unable to attend them at your own studio.
 You will still be placed on a team at the studio you regularly attend.